There are options to help you cover the costs of study:

 Grants may be considered due to ongoing financial hardship, where the student is not able to demonstrate a clear capacity to repay a loan.
 Grants are assessed on the basis of extreme financial hardship.
 Student grants may be approved for accommodation costs; basic living costs - which may include medical costs, text books and course materials/equipment and practicum costs.

-Please follow the loan application process above and book an appointment with the student loans and welfare officer for your campus:
+Please follow the loan application process above and email your completed application form and supporting documentation to the student loans and welfare officer for your campus.

 Check with Centrelink to see if you are eligible for an allowance to help cover your living costs.
 If you are a domestic student studying full time, you may be eligible for: